 4. If your Counsellor and/or their records are audited by the Canadian Professional Counsellors Association to protect the public.

-Prior to beginning counselling you will be asked to sign an informed consent form which outlines the nature of counselling, including confidentiality and privacy.
+Prior to beginning counselling you will discuss the informed consent form, which outlines the nature of counselling including confidentiality and privacy, and sign the document.
 If you have any questions please speak to your Counsellor prior to signing this document.